-The area along the Nu River valley in Lhorong County has higher temperature and more precipitation.
-The crops’ greening period is significantly earlier than that of other areas, and has significant microclimate characteristics.
-The area is affected by the Nyainqentanglha Mountains and the southeast wind is dominant.
-The seasonal frozen soil period is early October each year, and the seasonal thawing time is early April each year.
+The area along Nu River valley in Lhorong County has higher temperature and more precipitation.
+Crops’ greening period is significantly earlier than that of other areas, and has significant microclimate characteristics.
+The area is affected by Nyainqentanglha Mountains and southeast wind is dominant.
+The seasonal frozen soil period begins from early October each year, and the seasonal thawing time starts from early April each year.

-The annual average rainfall in Lhorong County is 424mm, and the rainfall is concentrated in May to September.
-The frost-free period is about 110 days.
-The annual average temperature is 5.5℃, the highest temperature is 30.6℃, and the lowest temperature is -22.1℃.
-The annual average sunshine hours is 2560 hours
+Annual average rainfall in Lhorong County is 424mm, which is concentrated from May to September.
+Frost-free period is about 110 days.
+Annual average temperature is 5.5℃, the highest temperature is 30.6℃, and the lowest temperature is -22.1℃.
+Annual average sunshine hours is 2560 hours

 Population and ethnicity

-Marriage: Local marriages are unique.
-Most marriages in rural pastoral areas are arranged by parents, and children have no right to intervene whether it is to marry a wife or son-in-law.
-Before the wedding, the two parties give gifts to each other or bring dowry.
+Marriage Most marriages in rural pastoral areas are arranged by parents, and children have no right to intervene whether it is to marry a wife or son-in-law.
+Before wedding, the two parties give gifts to each other or bring dowry.
 In addition to giving each other’s family a hada, most of them are cows, sheep, horses, saddles, Tibetan knives, etc. The man also gives the woman a dress and other clothing.

-In the Tang Dynasty, it was under jurisdiction of Tubo kingdom.
+In Tang Dynasty(AD 618-AD 907), it was under jurisdiction of Tubo kingdom.

-In the Yuan Dynasty, it belonged to Tubo Itinerant Commandery Marshal Mansion.
+In Yuan Dynasty(AD 1271-AD 1368), it belonged to Tubo Itinerant Commandery Marshal Mansion.

-In the third year of Emperior Yongzheng of Qing Dynasty (AD 1725), Lhorong Zong was bestowed Dalai Lama as the place of donation, which was directly under the jurisdiction of the local government.
+In 3rdyear of Emperior Yongzheng of Qing Dynasty (AD 1725), Lhorong Zong was bestowed Dalai Lama as the place of donation, which was directly under jurisdiction of local government.

-In 2014, Chamdo withdrew its prefecture and The “Chamdo City” was officially established, and Lhorong County is under the jurisdiction of Chamdo City ever since
+In 2014, Chamdo withdrew its prefecture and “Chamdo City” was officially established, and Lhorong County has been under jurisdiction of Chamdo City ever since